ai-dock/stable-diffusion-webui/README.md

 If you do not want this, you can set the environment variable `SKIP_ACL=true`.

+## Workspace Sync

+When run with `WORKSPACE_SYNC=true` the container will move the micomamba environments and application directories into your workspace directory.

+This allows you to maintain state even after destroying containers.
+This is useful in cloud environments but is likely unnecessary when running locally.

+>[!WARNING]
+>A synced environment will not be upgraded when deploying an updated docker image.
+You must manually upgrade your packages or remove the synced environment.

 ## Running Services

 This image will spawn multiple processes upon starting a container because some of our remote environments do not support more than one container per instance.